viktormiok/AstrocytesHeterogenityARC/README.md

 <img src="https://github.com/viktormiok/AstrocytesHeterogenityARC/blob/main/GLIA_Graphical%20abstract_IGG.jpeg" align="center" height="540" width="730">

 ### Summary of main findings
-- Long-term exposure to hypercaloric diet differently affects the transcriptional pattern of astrocytes located in cortex, hippocampus, and hypothalamus, with the most prominent changes in the proteomic profile of hypothalamic astrocytes.
+- Long-term exposure to a hypercaloric diet differently affects the the transcriptional pattern of astrocytes located in the cortex, hippocampus, and hypothalamus, with the most prominent changes in the proteomic profile of hypothalamic astrocytes.
 - Unlike other cell types in the ARC, astrocytes rapidly respond to